-The ReCast project combines creativity, addiction recovery and clay.
-ReCast is a collaboration with Stoke Recovery Service.
-British Ceramics Biennial have collaborated with Stoke Recovery Service since 2017.
+The Recast project combines creativity, addiction recovery and clay.
+Recast is a collaboration between Stoke Recovery Service and BCB that’s been running since 2017.

-Every week, members of the service take part in weekly clay workshops led by BCB artist Joanne Mills.
-Twice a year, the group spends a week in an artist residency at Spode Works.
-The group share work made during this time at public events and exhibitions.
+Every week, members of the service take part in weekly clay workshops led by a BCB Associate Artist.
+These occur in 8-week blocks at Stoke Recovery Service HQ.
+Following these weekly workshops, members of the groups are invited to spend four days on an artist residency at Spode Works.
+Work made during this time is shared at public events and exhibitions.

 People make their own connections between ceramic processes and their recovery journeys.